rantler/MoonPhaseClock/README.md

 * `wake_hour` - An integer value representing the hour at which the clock should awake<sup>*</sup>
 * `latitude` - A floating point value representing your location, i.e. 47.57
 * `longitude` - A floating point value representing your location, i.e. -122.38
-* `offset` - A string value representing the difference from GMT / UTC, i.e. '-08:00' in your timezone
+* `utc_offset` - A string value representing the difference from GMT / UTC in your timezone, i.e. '-08:00' in PST
-* `timezone` - A string value representing the english timezone name, i.e. 'America/Los_Angeles'

 <sup>*</sup>_Both `sleep_hour` and `wake_hour` must be present if either one is present in order to take effect._